MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode2_Caucy/Session3.md

   - Local lord is disliked by Guy & due to be replaced
   - Tournament is in 2 + D4 days, culminating with Guy taking formal control of Caucy

+## Montreuil-sur-Rivière

+A picturesque town nestled along the banks of a wide, slow-moving river.

+- The town is known for
+  - cobblestone streets
+  - charming timber-framed houses
+  - grand stone bridge that connects the **two halves** of the settlement
+- At its heart stands the **Baron’s manor**, a modest yet elegant structure surrounded by well-tended gardens.
+- The town thrives on **trade and agriculture**, with bustling markets and riverboats constantly coming and going.

+The Baron’s influence is evident everywhere, from the pristine streets to the carefully maintained public spaces.
+His efforts to uphold the ideals of chivalry and prosperity are clear, but so too is his detachment from the struggles of his people.
+The town feels like a reflection of Étienne himself—noble in intent, beautiful in appearance, but blind to the quiet hardships that ripple beneath the surface.

+### Narrative Description

+> Montreuil-sur-Rivière is a charming town that seems to embody the ideals of Bretonnian beauty and order—at least at first glance.
+Nestled along the banks of a wide, slow-moving river, the town is a picture of pastoral tranquility.
+Cobblestone streets wind gracefully between timber-framed houses painted in soft, cheerful hues, and flower boxes overflow with vibrant blooms, adding splashes of color to every corner.
+>
+> At the heart of the town stands the Baron’s manor, a modest yet elegant structure surrounded by meticulously tended gardens.
+The manor’s white walls gleam in the sunlight, and its golden stag emblem proudly adorns the gates, a symbol of nobility and vigilance.
+The river itself flows serenely beneath a grand stone bridge, its arches reflected in the water like a scene from a storybook.
+>
+>The markets are bustling but orderly, with vendors calling out their wares in melodic tones.
+Stalls display an abundance of fresh produce, fine textiles, and artisan goods, hinting at the region’s agricultural and trade prosperity.
+Children play along the riverbanks, their laughter mingling with the gentle hum of daily life.
+>
+>Yet, beneath this idyllic surface, subtle cracks begin to show.
+The townsfolk, while polite and welcoming, carry a quiet weariness in their eyes.
+Conversations often trail off into murmurs when knights or tax collectors pass by, their presence a reminder of the burdens imposed by the region’s governance.
+Notices of increased taxes are pinned discreetly to market boards, and a few empty stalls hint at merchants who could no longer afford their place.

+### The Golden Stag Inn

+- **Description:** A well-maintained and reputable inn located near the town center, catering to merchants, travelers, and minor nobles.
+Its name and decor reflect the Baron’s symbol, with golden stag motifs adorning the signboard and interior furnishings.
+- **Key Features:**
+  - **Excellent Stables**: Spacious and clean stables with attentive grooms, ideal for travelers with horses or carriages.
+  - **Comfortable Beds**: The rooms are cozy and well-furnished, with soft feather mattresses and warm blankets.
+  - **Quiet Atmosphere**: The inn is known for its peaceful ambiance, making it a favorite for those seeking rest after a long journey.
+- **Owner: Madame Clarisse**, a no-nonsense but kind-hearted woman who prides herself on maintaining high standards.
+- **Notable Dish:** Roast venison with a honey glaze, served with fresh bread and local wine.

+### The Laughing Lantern

+- **Description:** A lively and colorful inn located near the riverbank, known for its vibrant atmosphere and dual purpose as a tavern and performance venue.
+The inn’s sign features a grinning lantern, symbolizing joy and entertainment.
+- **Key Features:**
+  - Theatre Space: The common room doubles as a stage for wandering troupes, musicians, and storytellers.
+Locals gather here for performances, making it a hub of culture and gossip.
+  - Rustic Charm: The rooms are modest but clean, with simple wooden furniture and cheerful decor.
+- **Welcoming Staff:** The innkeeper, **Jacques "Lantern" Moreau**, is a **former bard** who **loves entertaining** guests with **stories** and songs.
+- **Signature Drink:** "Lantern’s Glow," a spiced cider served warm, perfect for enjoying during performances.

 ## Baron Étienne de Montreuil

 ### Symbol: A golden stag leaping over a blue river, set against a white field